newfolderj/Facebook-fishing/README.md

 # to watch a live demo please watch my video
-# download the data , return and the index file and upload it
+# download the facebook.zip file